Bella Dodd

-Bella Dodd (née Visono; 1904 – 29 April 1969) was a teacher, lawyer, and labor union activist, member of the Communist Party of America (CPUSA) and New York City Teachers Union (TU) in the 1930s and 1940s ("one of Communism's most strident voices"), and vocal anti-communist after her expulsion from the Party in 1949.
+Bella Dodd (née Visono; 1904 – April 29, 1969) was a teacher, lawyer, and labor union activist, member of the Communist Party of the United States of America (CPUSA) and New York City Teachers Union (TU) in the 1930s and 1940s ("one of Communism's most strident voices").
+She became a vocal anti-communist after she underwent a major conversion upon meeting Fulton J. Sheen, Bishop of Rochester, New York.

 Background

 Bella Dodd was born Maria Assunta Isabella Visono in 1904 in Picerno, Basilicata region, Province of Potenza, Kingdom of Italy, the youngest of ten children.
-When her family came to the United States, they were very poor, and stopped going to Church.
+When her family came to the United States, they were very poor, and stopped going to church.
 She attended public schools in the New York City area including Evander Childs High School.
 In 1921, after winning a state scholarship, she attended Hunter College, a public university.
 She worked summers and received an A.B. in 1925, developing an interest in social issues and drifting into agnosticism.
 In her senior year, she became president of the student council.
 She received an MA from Columbia University, writing a thesis entitled "Is Congress a Mirror of the Nation?"
 She switched to the legal division from Fall 1927 to June 1930, and received a JD from the School of Law at New York University.

 In summer 1930 she traveled through Europe; she found Italian Fascism appalling and became vehemently anti-fascist.
 Dodd met her future husband John Dodd during this trip, and they married in late September.
 In 1940, her husband left her over political differences.
 They had no children.